AkshaySG14/Document-Encryptor/README.md

 To launch the application, a mac with the latest OS is required.
 The application itself can be launched immediately once downloaded.
 It requires a mouse/trackpad and a keyboard to operate.
 The user should be able to easily navigate through the UI to interact with the application.
+Note that the full file path of the document should be entered.
+For example:
+/Users/akshaysubramaniam/Documents/Example.txt

 Created by Akshay Subramaniam.